ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 Intraoperative DSAEK corneal transplant

-• The ophthalmologist will perform DSAEK corneal transplant surgery by removing the degenerated or diseased endothelial corneal layers (layers 4-5) via a small eye-side incision similar to a cataract surgical incision and replacing it with a donor cornea.
-Following the DSAEK keratoplasty, the ophthalmologist will transplant only a thin partial stoma (layer 3) and a full-thickness Descemet's membrane and endothelium (layers 4–5).
+• The ophthalmologist will perform DSAEK corneal transplant surgery by removing the damaged or diseased endothelial corneal layers (layers 4-5) via a small eye-side incision similar to a cataract surgical incision and replacing them with a thin sheet of donor cornea (thin partial stroma Descemet's membrane and endothelium).

-• The new cornea will be firmly adhered to the outer cornea by natural eye (intraocular) pressure combined with the air bubble pressure technique, using an ophthalmoscope to inject air bubbles into the anterior chamber to exert pressure pushing the outer corneas against the inner corneas.
-The air bubbles will help speed up the wound's healing process without the need for any stitches.
-The air bubbles will gradually reabsorb in 3–4 days.
+• The new cornea will be firmly adhered to the outer cornea by natural eye (intraocular) pressure combined with the air bubble pressure technique, using an ophthalmic microscope to inject air bubbles into the anterior chamber to exert pressure, pushing the inner corneas against the outer corneas.
+The air bubbles will help support the graft and speed up the wound's healing process without stitching the corneas.
+The air bubbles will gradually absorb and disappear in 3–4 days, or maybe longer if using gas.
 Typically, DSAEK corneal transplant takes approximately 1 hour, depending on the complexity of each patient and any concurrent operations.

 Postoperative DSAEK corneal transplant